Stories & reflections on the writing life – following the journeys my novels have taken me on – across distance but also the discoveries within …

 Weaving through these vignettes is her inner journey as a writer, as she reflects on the experiences that gave rise to her other prize-winning novels.
 We get glimpses of a life – as student activist, teacher, political refugee, international aid worker, mother, grandmother – and at every turn rediscover what connects us to others, wherever they are.”

-A preview e-book edition was released during lockdown last year.
-A new illustrated edition now coming out in print and e-book in June 2021.
+There are already reviews up on Amazon & Goodreads because a preview e-book edition was released during lockdown last year.
+The new illustrated edition will be out in print and e-book in June 2021.

 Jen Marshall Haugen, international development worker, interviews me about Journeys without a map: A Writer’s Life